 Coarse fishing techniques – the basics

 The main techniques used in coarse fishing are pole and whip fishing, lure fishing, float fishing, and ledgering.
 Different rods, reels and tackle are used for each technique.
-The info below will give you an idea about how to start fishing, or explain a bit about the type of fishing you might have seen other people doing, but the best advice we can give you is to come fishing at one of our events listed at Get Fishing near You where you will get to have a go yourself – we’ll lend you tackle and bait to use on the day at one of the special Get Fishing taster sessions that we run all over the country.
+The info below will give you an idea about how to start fishing, or explain a bit about the type of fishing you might have seen other people doing, but the best advice we can give you is to come fishing at one of our events where you will get to have a go yourself – we’ll lend you tackle and bait to use on the day at one of the special Get Fishing taster sessions that we run all over the country.

 Pole and Whip fishing: Poles and whips are a kind of fishing rod made of very light carbon fibre material which can be up to 16 metres long.
 Instead of using a reel, your line is attached to a short piece of elastic at the tip of the pole/whip.
 Whips are shorter versions of poles and are a great way to get started in coarse fishing as they are inexpensive and very simple to use.
 Pole and whip fishing makes it possible for you to place your bait gently and accurately in a particular spot.
 This causes less disturbance to the fish and means you’ll have greater control over the line.